Leadwerks/Documentation/CPP/Model_SetVertexColor.md

 ## Remarks

-The color value will be packed into a compressed high-precision value which allows the red, green, and blue channels to be set to values greater than 1.0.
+The color value will be packed into a compressed high-precision value which allows the red, green, and blue colors to be set to numbers greater than 1.0.

 ## Example